Ideas Are Free

 Tracking of Improvement Ideas Implemented

-“Ideas Are Free” is more than the title of a book by Alan G. Robinson and Dean Schroeder; it is also a timeless truth.
+“Ideas Are Free” is more than the title of a book by Alan G. Robinson and Dean Schroeder—it’s a timeless truth.
 When people are trusted, supported, and engaged in improving their own work, they can see possibilities invisible to others.
-Robinson and Schroeder’s book provides a roadmap for integrating the management of ideas into an organization’s operating system.
+Robinson and Schroeder provide a roadmap for integrating idea management into an organization’s operating system.

-The idea system is not new.
-In fact, Toyota began experimenting with one as early as 1951, embedding it into their production process to empower employees to solve problems every day.
-Over time, it became one of the company’s strongest differentiators—a living expression of their principle of respect for people.
+This principle is not new.
+Toyota began experimenting with structured idea systems as early as 1951, embedding them into daily production processes to empower employees to solve problems at the source.
+Over time, this became one of the company’s strongest differentiators—a living expression of respect for people.

-That same principle sits at the heart of every successful improvement culture I’ve witnessed.
-Whether in manufacturing or healthcare, the power of an idea system lies in creating the conditions for everyone, every day, to identify problems, propose solutions, and test ideas that make their work easier, safer, and more meaningful.
+That same principle lies at the heart of every successful improvement culture I’ve witnessed.
+Whether in manufacturing or healthcare, the power of an idea system comes from creating conditions for everyone, every day, to identify problems, propose solutions, and test ideas that make work safer, easier, and more meaningful.

 As Steve Jobs once said, “Simplicity is the ultimate sophistication.”
 An idea system is simple in concept—but sophisticated in practice.